glubian/connect-four-server/README.md

 `RUST_LOG` controls logging, see the [log](https://docs.rs/log/latest/log/)
 crate for more info.

-By default, the server is serving files from `./static` at `https://localhost:8080`.
+By default, the files are served from `./static` at `https://localhost:8080`.

 ### Run a production build